JTorres87/SuiteCRM_Minimal_Tutorial/README.md

 cp /var/spool/cron/USERCRONTABFILE ~/crontabs/USERCRONTABFILE.bak
 ```

 Follow the Configuration and enter setting accordingly.
-If you have a primary smtp email to send rom set tha tup here as well.
+If you have a primary smtp email to send from set that up here as well.